 Robusta beans have many subcategories.
 And each of them ripens at different times of the year.
 This is why, when brewing coffee with Robusta beans, the beans are roasted for a longer time.
 This way, the roasters can dim down any major differences in the Robusta beans’ taste profile.

 Vietnam is popular for its coffee shops.
 You will find one on every street corner.
 Most often, Vietnamese coffee is brewed with additives.
 Many baristas add butter, corn syrup, and soybean powder To thicken the brew.

-Then there is the coffee made using Yoghurt.
-Just like Condensed milk, the Yoghurt was introduced by the French to the native Vietnamese people.
+Then there is the coffee made using Yogurt.
+Just like Condensed milk, Yogurt was introduced by the French to the native Vietnamese people.
 Since then, it has been incorporated into their native culinary recipes.
-You will find Yoghurt coffee being served in every coffee shop in Vietnam.
+You will find Yogurt coffee being served in every coffee shop in Vietnam.
 They are usually served with fresh mango or boiled rice.
 No matter where you get it from, you will be amazed at how delicious it tastes.

 If you prefer iced coffee, you should try Coconut milk coffee.
 This particular coffee beverage is popular among the young generation of Vietnam.
 Black coffee is mixed with condensed milk and coconut milk.
 Then the mix is blended with ice.
 This beverage is kind of a shake, mostly resembling a fruit smoothie.

 Where to Taste the Best Coffee in Vietnam

 Are you planning a trip to Vietnam as soon as the lockdown ends?
 If yes, here is a quick list of the best coffee shops in Vietnam.

 - Trieu Viet Vuong(101 Hoang Cau, Hanoi 10000, Vietnam)